Cancer Research UK logo.

 Immunotherapy uses our immune system to recognise and attack cancer cells.
 One type of immunotherapy is CAR T-cell therapy.

-The patient then has a drip of the CAR T-cells into their bloodstream.
+The person then has a drip of the CAR T-cells into their bloodstream.
 For people with lymphoma, these CAR T-cells are designed to recognise and target a specific protein on the lymphoma cells.
 They aim to attack and kill the lymphoma cells.

 CAR T-cell therapy is now a treatment for some types of NHL that has not responded to other treatment.
 Researchers are looking at: